Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Multi-target

-**Attack:** Prowess
+**Targeted defense:** Prowess

 **Duration:** Concentration

 </div>

 Your god offers unbelievable power to a creature, asking only their sanity in return.
-Make a Focus attack against a creature within range.
+Make a special attack against Focus against a creature within range.
 If you hit, for the duration of this effect, they gain the following "boons":

 - They have advantage on all attack rolls, no matter how many stacks of advantage or disadvantage the acting creature might have.
   - This effect supersedes any similar effects, such as the prayer version of this spell or the _blessing of knowledge - miracle_ effect on another creature.